GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 ## Why your development site should behave securely

 To avoid running intro unexpected issues, you want your local development site to behave as much as possible like your production website.
 So, if your production website uses HTTPS, you want your local development site to behave **like an HTTPS site**.

 {% Aside 'warning' %}
 If your production website doesn't use HTTPS, [make it a priority](/why-https-matters/).
 {% endAside %}

-What does this mean in practice?
-When developing locally, when can you use `http://localhost` (HTTP) and when do you need HTTPS?
-Let's take a look!

 ## Use `http://localhost` by default